atesgoral/ates.dev/src/posts/2025-01-20-joystick-hack/index.md

 ### The hack

-And here's comes the hack.
+And here comes the hack.

 <p class="center zoomable">
   <img src="i/hacksaw.webp" alt="A hacksaw with a red handle">